What does Ariel mean?

 Ariel was first listed in 1960-1969 and reached its highest position of #361 in the U.S. in 1991, and is at #598 presently.
 (Top Baby Names, 2015)

-Prominent variation forms of Ariel (#738 from current records) are Ari (#441 from current records), Arie and Arik.
-These forms of Ariel were popular 1 year ago (usage of 0.06%) and have remained as common to this day (usage 0.05%, ▼8.6%).
-Ari is the most trendy birth name here.
+Which version is better?with its variant forms and related boy names.
+Prominent variation forms of Ariel (#598 from current records) are Ari (#402 from current records), Arie and Arik.
+These forms of Ariel were popular in 2015 (usage of 0.06%).
+Ari and Ariel are two of the more trendy birth names here.